How to Start a Network like BPN

 people who consume a disproportionate amount of the volunteers' time.

-We have found this to be about 1% of the subscriber list, so currently
+We have found this to be fewer than 1% of the subscriber list, though.

-There are subscribers who just don't get how email works, who need
+There are subscribers who don't get how email works, or those who need

 their great review wasn't immediatey added to the website.
 There are